mnieber/skandha/README.md

 We will first implement the Selection facet.
 The key requirements are that:

 - this facet is only concerned with ids.
-To make a selection in any datastructure, it suffices to map this datastructure to a list of ids.
+To make a selection in any data-structure, it suffices to map this data-structure to a list of ids.
 And to obtain the list of selected items, it suffices to map in the opposite direction: from ids to items.
-- the facet has to be generic, which means that the client code has control over how selection is actually performed, and over the possible side-effects of selection.
-This means the client can decide the effect of the shift key, or to decide that selecting an item also means highlighting it.
+- the facet has to be generic, which means that the client code has control over how selection is actually performed, and over possible side-effects.
+This means the client can determine the effect of the shift key, or decide that selecting an item should also highlight it.
 - preferably the facet has to perform some useful work, and not just be an empty abstraction.

 This is our proposal for the Selection facet: